solidusio/solidus/guides/source/developers/promotions/overview.html.md

 - `match_policy`: When set to `all`, all promotion rules must be met in order for the promotion to be eligible.
 When set to `any`, just one of the [promotion rules](#promotion-rules) must be met.
+  Using "any" is deprecated and will be removed in future Solidus versions.
+  You can create separate promotions for each rule you have in mind instead.
 - `path`: If the promotion is activated when the customer visits a URL, this value is the path for the URL.
 - `per_code_usage_limit`: Specifies how many times each code can be used before